ProCode-Software/proicons/site/src/docs/packages/webfont.md

 <i class="proicon-add"></i>
 ```
 ::: info Important
 If importing a variable icon such as `add-square-multiple--var`, make sure to only use one hyphen before `var`.
-This class name woul be replaced with `add-square-multiple-var`.
+This class name would be replaced with `add-square-multiple-var`.
 :::

 ## Caveats